eXpOSNitc/expos-docs/docs/roadmap/stage-03.md

 ??? question "If the OS Startup Code is loaded to some other page other than Page 1, will XSM work fine?"
        No. This is because after the execution of the ROM Code, IP points to *512* which is the 1<sup>st</sup>
        instruction of Page 1.
-So if the OS Startup Code is not loaded to Page 1, it results in an <a href="./arch_spec-files/interrupts_exception_handling.html" target="_blank">exception</a> and leads to system crash.
+So if the OS Startup Code is not loaded to Page 1, it results in an [exception](../arch-spec/interrupts-exception-handling.md) and leads to system crash.

 !!! assignment "Assignment 1"
        Write an assembly program to print numbers from 1 to 20 and run it as the OS Startup code.